 Jazz Album of the Year: Best jazz performance.

 Metal Album of the Year: Best metal performance.
-At least 75% of the album must contain metal material.

 R&B Album of the Year: Best performance of music in a R&B style.